 Madeline is an actor, writer, and musician based in Washington, D.C.

 A storyteller since day one, Madeline grew up outside of Boston and spent her childhood building fairy houses and writing dark family dramas for her Playmobil.
 She has trained at Shakespeare & Company and received her B.A. in Theatre, American Studies, and Women/Gender/Sexuality Studies at Hampshire College.
 While at Hampshire, she had the opportunity to train with Tectonic Theatre Project's Andy Paris in Tectonic's Moment Work method, trained extensively in Tadashi Suzuki's physical theatre method, and went on to develop the early version of MOM BABY GOD as her college thesis.
 She has worked as a teaching artist with Actors' Shakespeare Project's Incarcerated Youth at Play program and has taught drums at Girls Rock Campaign Boston and Girls Rock!
 DC.

+**New version:** Madeline is an actor, writer, and musician based in Washington, D.C.

+A storyteller since day one, Madeline grew up outside of Boston and spent her childhood building fairy houses and writing dark family dramas for her Playmobil.
+She has trained with Shakespeare & Company, the Tectonic Theatre Project, and received her B.A. in Theatre, American Studies, and Women/Gender/Sexuality Studies at Hampshire College.